Rocky Mountain Elk Foundation

 The Rocky Mountain Elk Foundation (RMEF) is a conservation and pro-hunting organization in the United States.

 History

-Founded in the United States in 1984 by four hunters from Troy, Montana (Bob Munson, Bill Munson, Dan Bull and Charlie Decker) mission is to ensure the future of elk, other wildlife, their habitat and American hunting heritage.
+Founded in the United States in 1984 by four hunters from Troy, Montana (Bob Munson, Bill Munson, Dan Bull and Charlie Decker), the mission of the Rocky Mountain Elk Foundation is to ensure the future of elk, other wildlife, their habitat and American hunting heritage.
 In support of this mission the RMEF is committed to: